Creatine: Pharmacokinetics

-Most of the research to-date on creatine has predominantly focused on the pharmacological properties of creatine, yet there is a lack of research into the pharmacokinetics of creatine.
+Most of the research on creatine so far has focused on its pharmacological properties.
+There has been less research into the pharmacokinetics of creatine.
 Studies have not established pharmacokinetic parameters for clinical usage of creatine such as volume of distribution, clearance, bioavailability, mean residence time, absorption rate, and half life.
-A clear pharmacokinetic profile would need to be established prior to optimal clinical dosing.
+A clear pharmacokinetic profile would need to be established prior to determine optimal clinical dosing.

 Dosing

 Loading phase

-Approximate muscle total creatine levels in mmol/kg dry weight muscle reported in the literature for vegetarians, individuals following a normal diet, and in response to creatine loading with or without carbohydrate (CHO) or CHO and protein (PRO).
-Dietary supplementation of creatine serves to increase muscle creatine and PCr by 20–40%.

 An approximation of 0.3 g/kg/day divided into 4 equal spaced intervals has been suggested since creatine needs may vary based on body weight.
 It has also been shown that taking a lower dose of 3 grams a day for 28 days can also increase total muscle creatine storage to the same amount as the rapid loading dose of 20 g/day for 6 days.
 However, a 28-day loading phase does not allow for ergogenic benefits of creatine supplementation to be realized until fully saturated muscle storage.

 This elevation in muscle creatine storage has been correlated with ergogenic benefits discussed in the research section.
 However, higher doses for longer periods of time are being studied to offset creatine synthesis deficiencies and mitigating diseases.